Leveraging Locality to Boost Sample Efficiency in Robotic Manipulation

 Interpolate start reference image.

 SGRv2 Architecture.
-Built upon SGR, SGRv2 intergrates locality into its framework through four primary designs: an encoder-decoder architecture for point-wise features, a strategy for predicting relative target position, a weighted average for focusing on critical local regions, and a dense supervision strategy (not shown in the figure).
+Built upon SGR, SGRv2 integrates locality into its framework through four primary designs: an encoder-decoder architecture for point-wise features, a strategy for predicting relative target position, a weighted average for focusing on critical local regions, and a dense supervision strategy (not shown in the figure).
+This illustration specifically represents the watering plants task.
 For simplicity in the visualization, we omit the proprioceptive data that is concatenated with the RGB of the point cloud before being fed into the geometric branch.

 BibTeX